 - Their outcome is to gain unauthorized access to your network, use it for their benefit, and leave no trace.

 - They have no concern for your data, privacy, availability, or integrity.

 - The breach and all data accessed is covert, and you often do not know they are in your network until it is too late.

 - They have their own interests in mind.

 - Their intent is to uncover the same vulnerabilities and test the same exploits/attack vectors as a hacker, documenting every step taken along the way.

-- Their purpose is to provide you with ample guidance to protect yourself against discovered attack vectors.
+- Their outcome/purpose is to provide you with ample guidance to protect yourself against discovered attack vectors.

 - They go to great lengths to ensure your network/systems remain available and data stays secure and confidential.

 - They provide you with detailed steps to mitigate and/or detect the attack vectors discovered during testing.

 - They set up an out-briefing to go over mitigation steps in person.